mlrun/mlrun/docs/projects/run-build-deploy.md

 ```{admonition} Note
 If you want to create a simulated (mock) function instead of a real Kubernetes service, set the `mock` flag is set to `True`.
 See [deploy_function api](https://docs.mlrun.org/en/latest/api/mlrun.projects.html#mlrun.projects.MlrunProject.deploy_function).
 ```

+<a id="default_image"></a>
+## Project default image

+You can set a default image for the project.
+This image will be used for deploying and running any function that does not have an explicit image assigned, and replaces MLRun's default image of `mlrun/mlrun`.
+To set the default image use the {py:meth}`~mlrun.projects.MlrunProject.set_default_image` method with the name of the default image to use.

+The default image is applied to the functions in the process of enriching the function prior to running or deploying.
+Functions will therefore use the default image set in the project at the time of their execution, not the image that was set when the function was added to the project.

+For example:

+    project = mlrun.new_project(project_name, "./proj")
+    # use v1 of a pre-built image as default
+    project.set_default_image("myrepo/my-prebuilt-image:v1")
+    # set function without an image, will use the project's default image
+    project.set_function("mycode.py", "prep")

+    # function will run with the "myrepo/my-prebuilt-image:v1" image
+    run1 = project.run_function("prep", params={"x": 7}, inputs={'data': data_url})

+    ...

+    # replace the default image with a newer v2
+    project.set_default_image("myrepo/my-prebuilt-image:v2")
+    # function will now run using the v2 version of the image
+    run2 = project.run_function("prep", params={"x": 7}, inputs={'data': data_url})